OliverHeward/AlohaApparel/README.md

 # *Aloha Apparel*
 > This project is an E-Commerce website for a brand called Aloha.
-Within this website the core languages that are used are;
+Within this website the core languages that are used are

-HTML, CSS, JavaScript, jQuery.
+# *Technology Used*
+>* HTML
+* CSS
+* JavaScript
+* jQuery

 ## *Changelog*
->* 15-Jan-2019 Initial Repo Push & README
+>* 15-Jan-2019 Initial Repo Push